ilanHascal1237/Scriber/README.md

 # Scriber

-Speech-to-text tool for tour guides, lectures, and other groups.
+Speech-to-text for tour guides, lectures, and other groups.
+Built with React Native.